 Employment Law

-Sexual harassment in the Los Angeles workplace violates federal and state laws.
+Sexual harassment violates federal, state, and local laws, including in Los Angeles.
 It also creates a toxic work environment for employees and job applicants and can harm you physically and psychologically.
 Because of this, under California’s Fair Employment and Housing Act, if you’ve experienced harassment, you may have the right to sue your employer for damages.

 The unjust and damaging effects of sexual harassment should never be ignored.
 Los Angeles victims of sexual harassment at work need a law firm that understands the harm that a hostile work environment due to sexual harassment can cause.
 You deserve a trusted advocate who will fight for your rights and stand by your side from the start of your claim to the finish.